lrobert142/Simple-PHP-API/README.md

     1. I would recommend [direnv](https://direnv.net/) for managing project environment variables
 1. Run the Docker containers using `docker-compose up`
 1. Wait for the images to be built + readied
+1. Run DB migrations (see below)
 1. Use [http://localhost:8000](http://localhost:8000) as the base URL for API calls

 ## Running Migrations

-Currently, migrations must be run manually on the database, but should not require any servers to be restarted.
+Migrations must be run manually on the database, but should not require any servers to be restarted.

-The automation of running these migrations may be looked at in the future.
+To run migrations:

+1. Make sure the DB container is running
+1. SSH into the container via: `docker exec -it api_db /bin/bash`
+1. Set the DB to use via: `mysql --user <DB_USER> --password` > enter password > `use <DB_NAME>;`
+1. Copy and paste the migrations in order, executing one after the other.
+1. The database should now be migrated!

+**Note:** I am aware that this is not the best way to approach DB migrations, but for simplicity this will suffice for now

 ## Running Tests

-### Unit Tests

 1. Simply run `./vendor/bin/phpunit --bootstrap vendor/autoload.php --testdox tests` to run all tests under the `/tests` directory

-## End-to-End Tests

-1. Currently unsupported.

 # Useful Tips